MAPSuio/spring-challenge17/hack_the_gibson/README.md

 ciphertext `CEIIG BFMD`.

-In the ciphertext below the plaintext alphabet "ABCDEFGHIJKLMNOPQRSTUVWXYZ" is used.
+In the ciphertext below the plaintext alphabet `ABCDEFGHIJKLMNOPQRSTUVWXYZ` is used.
 Spaces and line breaks are as in the original plaintext.
 And the plaintext is written in English.

 You need to find the substitution that encrypted the file below.
-If it was the substitution in the example above that was used, the answer would be "FRXHEWSCKQLIBVGMUNDTZPJAOY".
+If it was the substitution in the example above that was used, the answer would be `FRXHEWSCKQLIBVGMUNDTZPJAOY`.

-Hint: The decoded last word in the text is "BEFORE".
+Hint: The decoded last word in the text is `BEFORE`.

 ```
 X RTNAXIXWUZM ZE WJT UMRTHTMRTMNT ZE NPYTIVHXNT